keceli/EzGitUp/README.md

 ezgitup --owner username --repo repository *.json
 # or using short options
 ezgitup -o username -r repository *.json

+# Upload files to a specific directory in the repository
+ezgitup --dir docs *.md          # Upload all markdown files to docs/ ezgitup -d src/data *.json       # Upload JSON files to src/data/
 ```

 The tool will use the following priority for repository information: